Billy Goodman: Houston Colt .45s

-Goodman joined the Houston Colt .45s in 1962, playing in 49 games into their inaugural season, and went two-for-five with two runs scored in his first game as a Colt 45.
+Goodman joined the Houston Colt .45s in 1962, playing in 49 games during their inaugural season, and went two-for-five with two runs scored in his first game with the team.
 Overall, he batted .255 in 82 games for the Colt .45s, while playing first, second, and third base.

 Player-manager

-In 1963, he became a player-manager for the Colts' Carolina League affiliate, the Durham Bulls, and batted .354 with six home runs, the most home runs he had ever hit in any season at any level.
+In 1963, he became a player-manager for the Colts' Carolina League affiliate, the Durham Bulls, and batted .354 with six home runs, the most home runs he hit in a season at any level.
 The following season, he appeared on the mound for two games (7 innings) with Durham, leaving catcher as the only position he never played professionally.
 He managed the Cocoa Astros of the Florida State League in 1965.
-In three seasons, he had a combined 184-228 record for a .447 winning percentage.
+In three seasons, he had a combined 184–228 record for a .447 winning percentage.

 Scout and instructor

-He became a scout for the Red Sox in 1966, then an instructor in the Kansas City Athletics organization in 1967 before moving over to the Atlanta Braves' organization in 1968, serving as first-base coach on the Braves Major League staff through 1970.
+He became a scout for the Red Sox in 1966, then an instructor in the Kansas City Athletics organization in 1967 before moving over to the Atlanta Braves' organization in 1968, serving as first-base coach for the Braves Major League squad through 1970.

 Later years

-Goodman retired from the game in 1976, and became an antiques dealer in Sarasota, Florida, the spring training home of the Red Sox during his decade with them.
-He died on October 1, 1984 after a year-long battle with cancer.
+Goodman retired from the game in 1976, and became an antiques dealer in Sarasota, Florida, the spring training home of the Red Sox during his decade with them, and of the White Sox from 1960 through 1997.
+He died on October 1, 1984, after a year-long battle with cancer.